accessibility at surwahi social Ecoestate kanha

 - Having culinary options for aged and disabled people.

 In a country like India where accessible hotels and place of stay for senior citizens and disabled people in cities and towns are rare, the chances of having such accessible facilities in wildlife areas is hardly heard of.
-Surwahi Social Kanha, an eco-friendly green homestay built on the periphery of the Kanha National Park is a different story, though.
-Besides being committed to the cause of the environment and sustainability, the management of Surwahi Social Kanha made a conscious attempt to bring up a place that thoroughly promotes accessible travel to Kanha.
+Surwahi Social Ecoestate Kanha, an eco-friendly green homestay built on the periphery of the Kanha National Park is a different story, though.
+Besides being committed to the cause of the environment and sustainability, the management of Surwahi Social Ecoestate Kanha made a conscious attempt to bring up a place that thoroughly promotes accessible travel to Kanha.
 Every care was taken during the designing phase itself to ensure that the place provides a welcome change to differently-abled people, couples with infants and elderly people.
-Since, at Surwahi Social Kanha the ideology revolves around ‘Tourism for All’, co-living in wilderness with accessibility has and will always occupy a prime place here.
+Since, at Surwahi Social Ecoestate Kanha the ideology revolves around ‘Tourism for All’, co-living in wilderness with accessibility has and will always occupy a prime place here.

 This homestay entails disabled-friendly stay in Kanha in two ways –